Don't Lose Your Head (INXS song)

 "Don't Lose Your Head" is the third single from the album Elegantly Wasted by INXS.
 Released in Europe (Germany and The Netherlands) and Japan at the end of 1997.
-No official release for this in USA.
 The song was written by Michael Hutchence and Andrew Farriss and recorded by the band in Dublin during the summer of 1996.

-Although it was never officially released as a single in USA, INXS released "Don't Lose Your Head" as a promo tie-in with Paramount's 1997 film Face/Off starring John Travolta and Nicolas Cage.
+Although it was never officially released as a single in the United States, INXS released "Don't Lose Your Head" as a promo tie-in with 1997 film Face/Off.
 A Radio Edit version of the single was remixed by Tom Lord-Alge to clean up the opening lyrics; "You wake up in the morning with a starfuck for a friend" to "You wake up in the morning with a dealer for a friend".

-Trivia
+Background

 According to an interview in the News of the World Sunday Magazine, the lyrics for "Don't Lose Your Head" were aimed squarely at "Oasis" frontman Liam Gallagher with whom Hutchence had many disagreements over the years.

 Nicolas Cage was spotted at INXS' Montreal show for the Elegantly Wasted Tour on 25 September 1997.
 Hutchence dedicated "What You Need" and "Don't Lose Your Head" to the actor, and also climbed up to Cage's balcony during "Time".